-Synthetic fabrics such as nylon and polyester are sweat-wicking, meaning that it draws sweat away from your body and keeps you dry.
+Synthetic fabrics such as nylon and polyester are sweat-wicking, meaning that they draw sweat away from your body and keep you dry.
 They also tend to have a lot of ventilation holes and keep your body feeling cool.

 These materials dry very quickly after a quick wash and don’t get smelly as easily as cotton does.

 Since you’ll be on your feet a lot, get socks that are sweat-wicking too!
 Cotton socks are notorious for causing blisters as moisture builds up and aggravates friction.
 Also, damp and dark areas are a recipe for bacteria to grow.

 Feeling fresh starts with your face in the morning.
 While we have the luxury of splashing cold water on our face at home, this might not be the case when you are far away from civilization.

 A great option for you would be to pack along a rinse-free facial cleanser.

 That’s right, you just need to apply the product the same way you would with a regular cleanser, except that you would wipe it down instead of washing it away, saving you a lot of water.